 Caldwell says that Bellwether’s fleet of coffee roasters reduced the carbon emissions from roasting by 2.2 million pounds in 2022 alone, the equivalent of keeping a gas-powered vehicle off the road for 2.4 million miles (for more stats see Bellwether’s 2022 Impact Report here).

-Bellwether is also impacting other areas of the supply chain as well, by vertically integrating as a green coffee buyer while implementing their Living Income Pricing program, specifically designed to provide farmers a livable wage in exchange for their coffee.
-This, Caldwell says, helps address a difficult reality in the coffee industry that farmers may not otherwise have the resources to engage in farm-level carbon reduction efforts.
+Bellwether is also impacting other areas of the supply chain as well.
+By vertically integrating as a green coffee buyer while implementing their Living Income Pricing program, Bellwether aims to provide farmers a livable wage in exchange for their coffee.
+This, Caldwell says, helps address a difficult reality in the coffee industry: farmers may not otherwise have the resources to engage in farm-level carbon reduction efforts.
 Bellwether has committed to adopting Living Income Pricing by the end of 2024 for all sourced coffees, Caldwell adds.

 In tandem with their pricing program, Bellwether administers the Farmer Impact Fund, a mechanism through which premiums paid on green coffee are distributed directly to the farmers for investments back into their communities.